Lipari is the name of an island and also the only major town in the archipelago of the Aeolian Islands, off the north coast of Sicily.

-- next in Lipari Museum you enter the garden of the inscriptions, where you can see coffins and funerary stelae carved in lava stone and bearing the names of the dead from the Greek and Roman necropolis.
+There is a garden of inscriptions with coffins and funerary stelae carved in lava stone and bearing the names of the dead from the Greek and Roman necropolis.

-- the sub-marine remains of the Aeolian archipelago exhibited are exceptional, and retrieved from the shipwreck filled waters.
-Among the most important are the “Ciabatti, Signorini Wreck”, with ceramics of the Early Bronze Age, and black painted pottery probably of Aeolian manufacture from the first half of the 3rd century BC.
-Bronze coins from the Roman period were also found in the "Alberti Wreck”, with some amphorae.
+Another highlight is an impressive collection of items retrieved from shipwrecks in the Aeolian archipelago including the “Ciabatti, Signorini Wreck”, with ceramics of the Early Bronze Age, and black painted pottery probably of Aeolian manufacture from the first half of the 3rd century BC.
+Bronze coins from the Roman period were also found in the "Alberti Wreck”.

 Next to the Museum you can see the archaeology site of Lipari with ruins spanning several thousands of years.

-While history is all very interesting many visitors are here to enjoy the beautiful coastline, beaches and beautifully clear blue-green waters.
-Most beach lovers head a short distance north of the town to the pebble beach at Canneto, and the more intrepid continuing further north to the white sandy beach at Spaiggia Bianca.
+As well as its charming harbour town Lipari has a beautiful coastline, beaches and beautifully clear blue-green waters.
+Most beach lovers head a short distance north of Lipari town to the pebble beach at Canneto, and the more intrepid continuing further north to the white sandy beach at Spaiggia Bianca.